robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/1.1-nmap_ping_scan-c.png" />
 <div align="center">

 &emsp;<small>The top image shows the Nmap host discovery scan running with privileges, Snort configured in NIDS mode, and the packets captured using Wireshark.
-The middle and bottom images display the diagrams of the excanged ICMP and TCP packets</small>
+The middle and bottom images display the diagrams of the exchanged ICMP and TCP packets</small>
 </div><br>

 Snort successfully intercepted the probe packets sent by Nmap: ICMP echo request, ICMP timestamp request, TCP SYN port 443, and TCP ACK port 80, as previously outlined.
 Additionally, Snort captured the corresponding responses: ICMP echo reply and ICMP timestamp reply for the ICMP packets, a TCP SYN/ACK from the target and a TCP RST from the host for the TCP SYN port 443 packet indicating the port is open, and a TCP RST from the target for the TCP ACK port 80 packet pointing to an unfiltered port.
 Wireshark also captured the same 4 ICMP packets and 5 TCP packets detected by Snort.